palewithout/Gait_Datasets/README.md

 The total amount of data in a subfolder is: (1 + 4) x 9 x 15 = 675
 ### Kinect data of 9 gestures
 The kinect of 9 gestures corresponding to the above acceleration data can be downloaded [**here**](https://pan.baidu.com/s/1hszgWJE).
 The data has been compressed twice,  you can run "Kinect_data_9gestures_15tester.part01.exe" to do the initial decompression.
 The file tree of this dataset is shown in "File Tree of "Kinect data of 9 gestures"".
 Subfolders named from 1 to 15 store data for 15 different users, and every subfolder has (1 + 4) x 9 = 45 groups of data, the ratio of data in fast speed and normal speed is also 1:4.
+The file structure of each video subfolder is as follows:
+- Video_subfolder
+  + BodyIndexCalibrated
+  This folder contains calibrated human body data which represented with txt file for each frame, named in time.
+For every txt file, there are lots of lines, each of which is  in the form of (x,y,z). x,y are coordinate of different pixle (frame size is 1920 * 1080)and z is pixle value(range from 0 to 255).
+  + OriginalCalibratedText
+  This folder contains human body data without any calibration.
+Pixles are in the form of (x,y,z). z is the depth value of the pixle at (x,y).
+  + rgbClipped
+  This folder contains rgb pictures of the tester. each of the picture is corresponding to the txt file in the BodyIndexCalibrated folder.
+  + rgbVideo
+  This folder contains rgb pictures of the tester without clipping.
+  + SkeletonData
+  This folder contains skeleton data of the tester for each frame, which is represented in the form of (x,y,z). x,y is coordinate of the skeleton point and z is the horizontal distance from the point to the kinect. each txt file contains 9 skeleton points, which represents head,.... respectively.